h2rr821/BestPlace/README.md

 provide event recommendation based on user favorite records.

 Content based recommender system
-The recommended event will have the similar content as the favorite event user save.
+The recommended event will have the similar attributes:
-     same category
+     1. same category
-     same month
+     2. same month
-     within the radius of distance
+     3. within the radius of distance